R12A7S6/PCShowRoom/README.md

 In actuality, the upgrades were done more sporadically over time.
 They are grouped into 4 here only for simplicity's sake.

+Planned Upgrades are:
+- Ryzen 7 5800X3D, within 2 years.
+Otherwise, fresh build.
+- RTX 4080 Ti or better.
+- A higher wattage Power Supply, as needed.
+- HDD to SSD, when financially feasible.

 ---

 Build no. 1:
-Photos N/A at this time.

-See Build no. 2 for Specs.
+Photos N/A. See Build no. 2 for Specs.